joshsbloom/yeast-16-parents/README.md

 processed genotypes and phenotypes are located [here](https://www.dropbox.com/sh/jqm7a11zz9laytd/AABaE0EfQxLH6ounPhJ7yYWya?dl=0)

-sequencing data for each cross is available on the SRA [stay tuned]
+sequencing data for each cross is available on the SRA [PRJNA54976](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA549760/)
 ___
 see [mapping](analysis/mapping.R) for main analysis script
 ___